 Q. What is the warranty on a Wappa stand up paddle board?
 A. Wappa Paddle Boards provides warranty for manufacturing defects on all new boards for one (1) year from the date of purchase.
 For complete warranty information click here.

 Q. What currency is displayed on the Wappa store?
 A. All prices from the Wappa Store are in U.S. dollars (USD).

 Q. How much does it cost to ship a Wappa?
 A. It all depends on where you live.
-Our shipping rates vary within Canada and the U.S..
-Please check your country to determine your rates and shipping options.
+Our shipping rates vary to Canada and the U.S..
+Please check your country to determine your rates.

 Q.Does Wappa Paddle Boards ship outside of the U.S. and Canada?
 A. We sure do!
 International orders are shipped by ocean or air freight.
 Please contact us at support@wappapaddleboards or 1-844-Go-Wappa to get the shipping rate to your destination.